alexei-kouprianov/COVID.2019.ru/README.md

 This repo was created to keep records of the COVID-2019 epidemics in Russia.
 The dataset is based on the official reports of confimed cases.
 This means that the data lag behind the spread of the virus.

+All images originally published in this repository are licensed under cc-by-4.0

 The visualizations derived from these data are as follows:

 ![alt text](plots/COVID.2019.cumulated.png "Cumulated curve of COVID-2019 cases for Russia")